damanpreetsb/Amazing-Buttons/README.md

 # Amazing-Buttons
-FButton is a custom Button of Android with "Flat UI" concept.
-FButton's design get inspiration from designmono.
-This library is very small and highly customizable.
+Amazing-Buttons are buttons with custom shapes and UI.
+This library is small but highly customizable.

 ## Screenshot
 ![alt text](https://cloud.githubusercontent.com/assets/19357334/18201789/b74fa53a-7129-11e6-8451-5ec3ff717b72.png)

 ## Including in your project
-First add the following to your build.gradle(Project)
+Add the following to your build.gradle(Project)
 ```
 allprojects {
     repositories {